Lobbyra/lobbyra/README.md

 🙋‍♂️ My name is Jeremy Caudal and I'm studying IT [@42Paris](42.fr).

-🌱 I'm passionate about IT and I'm eager to to learn about it !
+🌱 I'm passionate about IT and I'm eager to learn about it !

 📘 I want to learn how to be a professional dev.
 A good one.